top of page

 1. They Shuck to Order

 No pre-shucking here.
 Oysters should be opened only when you order them.
-A good shucker respects the oyster’s freshness, ensuring you get it at its best—alive, juicy, and cold.
+A good shucker respects the oyster’s freshness.
+They ensure you get it at its best—alive, juicy, and cold.
+This commitment to freshness enhances your overall experience.

 2. The Oyster is Intact

 When you lift the shell, the oyster should look whole and pristine, not mangled or punctured.
-A careless shuck can ruin the texture and leak precious liquor (that flavorful brine).
+A careless shuck can ruin the texture and cause precious liquor to leak.
 A great shucker knows how to sever the muscle cleanly without tearing the meat.
+Their technique preserves the oyster's quality, providing an exquisite tasting experience.

 3. No Shell Bits, No Mess